Inchon (film): Writing

 Ishii was inspired to write a film with an international cast after watching a South Korean dramatization of the war.
 He wanted the film to be an "entertaining action film", but also said he was "very interested in depicting MacArthur as a human being and I want the world to know how miserable the war was for the Korean people."

 Moore commented on the writing process: "The theme I had to deal with in Inchon was too big for a movie that was less than two hours.
 When Toho was originally involved, they wanted a love story between an American boy and a Korean girl.
 My technique is to research and then fictionalize, a technique I used successfully in French Connection.
 But I had to fictionalize the real landing at Inchon, making it seem that a lighthouse was a pivotal factor when in fact it wasn't.
 I couldn't do that, which is why other writers were brought in."

 Ishii instructed Moore to include an emphasis on General MacArthur's spiritualism and faith in divine guidance.
 He told Moore to include three separate love stories in the film, "one between two Americans, one between two Koreans, and one between an American and a Korean".
 Moore explained that "the love stories were supposed to tell the story of the tragedy of Korea, the tragedy of the Korean War".
 Ishii stated to Moore that he did not wish for the movie to turn into an "anti-Communist tract".
-Prior to the completion of the film's screenplay, the film's producers encountered difficulties obtaining an affiliation with a movie studio.
+Before the completion of the film's screenplay, the film's producers encountered difficulties obtaining an affiliation with a movie studio.
 Ishii said that North Korea placed pressure on Toho Studios through labor unions in Japan, requesting that the studio pulled out of its affiliation with Inchon.
 The labor unions criticized the film's production, saying that it was influenced by Moon and his Unification movement, in addition to the Korean CIA and was part of an effort to support the president of South Korea.
 Because of this criticism, Toho Studios canceled its participation in the Inchon project.